Saginaw Bay CISMA

 Aquatic Animals

-• Red swamp cray fish (Procambarus clarkii)
+• Red swamp crayfish (Procambarus clarkii)

-• Rusty Crayfish (Faxonius rusticus)
+• Rusty crayfish (Faxonius rusticus)

 • Zebra mussel (Driessena polymorpha)